google/osv.dev/README.md

 Learn more about [code](CONTRIBUTING.md#contributing-code) and [data](CONTRIBUTING.md#contributing-data) contributions.
 We also have a [mailing list](https://groups.google.com/g/osv-discuss) and an [FAQ](https://osv.dev/about).

+You can always [open an issue](https://github.com/google/osv.dev/issues) with questions or comments.

 ## Third party tools and integrations

 There are also community tools that use OSV.
 Note that these are community built